blues270/CSPROJECT/README.md

    "Breakdown of Costs": "text-string"
    }

-2. Type of Data - No Refund Policy
+2. Type of Data - No Refund Policy (Eligibility)
    Purpose: To display rules and limitations within the Services.html, that you can inquiry for a refund and a checklist or survey on why you refunded your ticket and if it is eligible to refund Structure in JSON Format: